vuejs/vue-router/docs/en/api/before-each.md

 # `router.beforeEach(hook)`

-Set the global before hook, which will be called before every route transition starts.
+Add a global before hook to the router, which will be called before every route transition starts.
 This is before the entire transition pipeline; if the hook rejects the transition, the pipeline won't even be started.

-Note you can only have one global before hook at a time; however you can implement your own middleware system inside this hook.
+You can add multiple global before hooks to the same router.
+These hooks will be called in the order of creation.
+Since hooks can be resolved asynchronously, the next hook won't be called until the previous one resolves.

 ### Arguments